-Nursing Facility as defined in 42 CFR ??440.40 and 42 CFR ??440.155 If applicable, specify whether the state additionally limits the waiver to subcategories of the nursing facility level of care: Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 CFR §440.140 Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR §440.150) If applicable, specify whether the state additionally limits the waiver to subcategories of the ICF/IID level of care: People of any age with a diagnosis of an intellectual disability or autism, children with a developmental disability under age 9 with a high probability of resulting in an intellectual disability or autism and children under age 22 with a developmental disability due to a medically complex condition as outlined in appendix B-6 of this waiver and ODP policy regarding individual eligibility for Medicaid Waiver services.
-1. Reque est Information (3 of 3) appı Sele current Operation with Other Programs.
-This waiver operates concurrently with another program (or programs) roved under the following authorities ct one: Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under \$1915(b) of the Act.
-Specify the \$1915(b) waiver program and indicate whether a \$1915(b) waiver application has been submitted or previously approved: Specify the §1915(b) authorities under which this program operates (check each that applies): §1915(b)(1) (mandated enrollment to managed care) §1915(b)(2) (central broker) §1915(b)(3) (employ cost savings to furnish additional services) §1915(b)(4) (selective contracting/limit number of providers) A program operated under §1932(a) of the Act.
-Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved: A program authorized under \$1915(i) of the Act
+Nursing Facility as defined in 42 CFR ??440.40 and 42 CFR ??440.155

+If applicable, specify whether the state additionally limits the waiver to subcategories of the nursing facility level of care:

+Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 CFR §440.140

+Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR §440.150)

+If applicable, specify whether the state additionally limits the waiver to subcategories of the ICF/IID level of care:

+Application on for 1915(c) HCBS Waiver: PA.1486.R01.00 - Jan 01, 2023 Page 4 of 4 People of any age with a diagnosis of an intellectual disability or autism, children with a developmental disability under age 9 with a high probability of resulting in an intellectual disability or autism and children under age 22 with a developmental disability due to a medically complex condition as outlined in appendix B-6 of this waiver and ODP policy regarding individual eligibility for Medicaid Waiver services.
+1. Reque est Information (3 of 3) app ncurrent Operation with Other Programs.
+This waiver operates concurrently with another program (or programs) roved under the following authorities ect one: 2010 Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of $\S1915(a)(1)(a)$ of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
+Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved: Specify the §1915(b) authorities under which this program operates (check each that applies): §1915(b)(1) (mandated enrollment to managed care) §1915(b)(2) (central broker) §1915(b)(3) (employ cost savings to furnish additional services) §1915(b)(4) (selective contracting/limit number of providers) A program operated under §1932(a) of the Act.
+Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted operationally approved: A program authorized under §1915(i) of the Act.